eldoyle/PythonIntro/_episodes/09-numpy.md

     * Note that if we are reading in a csv file that contains only numbers (no column names or row names, we can omit the last two arguments skiprows and usecols)

-Also notice that numpy.loadtxt() handled all of the file opening and parsing for us in a single command!
+Also notice that *np.loadtxt()* handled all of the file opening and parsing for us in a single command!

 ## Locating specific values within the numpy array